FIWARE/tutorials.NGSI-v2/docs/context-providers.md

         "value": "Bösebrücke Einkauf",
         "metadata": {}
     },
-    "temperature": {
-        "type": "Number",
-        "value": "22.6",
-        "metadata": {}
-    },
     "relativeHumidity": {
         "type": "Number",
-        "value": "58%",
+        "value": "58",
         "metadata": {}
     }
 }
 ```

-Similarly, a single attribute can be obtained by making a request to the `/entities/<entity-id>/attrs/<attribute>`
+Similarly, a single attribute can be obtained by making a request to the `/entities/<entity-id>/attrs/<attribute>/value`

 #### 9 Request: